 Bay Path's occupational therapy curriculum integrates a humanistic approach with clinical applications and fieldwork.
 The goal is to provide you with the knowledge and critical thinking skills that foster creative approaches and solutions that make a difference in a client's well-being, and ultimately enhance the quality of life in the world around us.

-The BA/MOT - The undergraduate entry-level program for women; BA in Liberal Arts & Master of Occupation Therapy
+The undergraduate entry-level program for womens Bachelor of Arts in Liberal Studies with major in Health Studies & Master of Occupation Therapy

 The Bay Path College Master of Occupational Therapy is designed for individuals who are not currently occupational therapists and is an entry level full-time or part-time program.
 The admissions requirements include a bachelor's degree in a related or non-related field, at least a 3.0 GPA, and these prerequisite courses: Anatomy & Physiology I and II, Statistics, Developmental Psychology, and a Sociology, Culture, or Anthropology course.